Chato's Land: Critical response

 When released, Vincent Canby panned the film, calling it a "...long, idiotic revenge Western...It was directed by Michael Winner in some lovely landscapes near Almeria, Spain.
 Just about everybody gets shot or knifed, and one man dies after Chato lassos him with a live rattlesnake."

 TV Guide, echoing Canby, wrote, "A great cast is primarily wasted in this gory, below-average, and overlong film.
 The script could have been written for a silent film to fit with Bronson's traditional man-of-few-words image (in fact, more grunts and squint than words)...As usual, Bronson must rely upon the conviction that there are viewers who find silence eloquent."

 A more recent Film4 review was more positive, observing that Chato's Land "...though no masterpiece, is an effective and frequently disturbing piece of filmmaking.
 A tough, cynical Western with well-paced direction and a fine performance from Charles Bronson and the cast of vagabonds out to get him.
 A quality film from Michael Winner."

+In 2025, Mark Franklin wrote in Once Upon a Time in a Western: "Little is asked of Bronson in the starring role.
+He has very few lines, though he does look incredibly buff running around in little but a loincloth at age 51."